gdiya2004/EverVice/READme.md

 # 🚀 ServEase – Service Marketplace Platform

-EverVice is a full-stack service marketplace where users can discover and book services, vendors can offer services, and admins manage approvals and bookings.
+ServEase is a full-stack service marketplace where users can discover and book services, vendors can offer services, and admins manage approvals and bookings.

 ---